MeherBenSalem/Motp/README.md

 ---

-## 📚 Documentation
-Explore all features, configurations, and tips on getting the most out of the **MOTP** in our [official documentation](https://meherbensalem.github.io/pages/mods.html).

----

 ## 💖 Sponsors List
 Thanks @porogulaemeo for being awsome <3
 Want to support this project?
-[Become a sponsor](https://github.com/sponsors/MeherBenSalem)!
+[Become a sponsor](https://ko-fi.com/nightbeamstudio)!

 ---